 I love family dinnertime conversation starters because it's a great way to learn about others and myself too.
 They build good communication skills in our children and help us (and our children) to formulate and verbalize our moral and spiritual beliefs.
-These are some great questions below for all ages and not every question will work with every age group so use your judgment.
+These are some great questions for all ages and not every question will work with every age group, so use your judgment.

 These are great to do with dinner guests too.
-Sometimes I like to write questions on the back of place cards for everyone to answer as our meal is winding down.
+Sometimes I like to write the questions on the back of place cards for everyone to answer as our meal is winding down.

 Let your conversation be always full of grace, seasoned with salt, so that you may know how to answer everyone.